frank0098/spellingcorrection/README.md

 This will runs a training process for the parameters λ and µ.
 It expects a user provided training set and writes the parameters to the output file.

-Notice that the dataset is only for demo purpose with limited size and does not provide very accurate result.

 ## Directory structure
 <pre>